How Machine Learning Speeds Marketing Mix Modeling

 The Benefits of Machine Learning for Marketing Mix Modeling

-A second and lesser-known benefit is the creation of an MMM-based “what-if” scenario tool.
-With the power of machine learning, brands can now not only model their marketing mix but also create what-if scenarios to help them plan out the next budget.
-With ML-based scenario tools based in MMM, brands have the ability to:
+Creating an MMM-based “what-if” scenario tool is a second and lesser-known benefit.
+With the power of machine learning, brands can now model their marketing mix and create what-if scenarios to help them plan out the next budget.
+With ML-based scenario tools based in MMM, brands can:

 1. Easily simulate different budget allocations